GoTolstoy/tolstoy-toly-kb/products/play/product/analytics/missing-revenue-or-0-in-an-order-from-a-tolstoyanonymousid.md

-## Missing Revenue or $0 in an Order from a TolstoyAnonymousID
+## Missing Revenue or $0 in an Order from a tolstoyAnonymousID

 The **tolstoyAnonymousID** is a unique identifier used to track user interactions with your video content.
 If you want to know how long a user watched your video, refer to the **Time on Tolstoy** metric.
 However, it's important to note that this identifier is not connected to the processing of orders or revenue capture.